7th Expeditionary Airborne Command and Control Squadron: Special weapons airlift

 The 7th Logistic Support Squadron is the squadron's third predecessor.
 It was established at Robins Air Force Base, Georgia in 1954 as an Air Materiel Command unit.
 Its mission was to provide worldwide airlift of nuclear weapons and related equipment, with a secondary mission to airlift other Department of Defense cargo as required when space was available, using its Douglas C-124 Globemaster IIs.
 The squadron also provided airlift support during Cuban Missile Crisis from 17–28 October 1962.

 In 1963, the squadron was transferred to Military Air Transport Service (MATS) in a trial to see if MATS airlift units could perform the special weapons transport mission.
 C-124 Globemaster II strategic transport squadron flying worldwide airlift operations.
 A year later it became the 7th Air Transport Squadron, Special.
 The squadron was inactivated on 8 January 1966, when MATS became Military Airlift Command and its squadrons became Military Airlift Squadrons.
 Its personnel and equipment were transferred to the 58th Military Airlift Squadron, which was simultaneously activated.
+(Note: The squadron could not be redesignated as a Military Airlift Squadron because the 7th Troop Carrier Squadron took the designation 7th Military Airlift Squadron.)